 Short Term Actions Action Action Description Partners Hold Economic Development Summits The focus of these summits is to strengthen existing and form new partnerships while discussing economic development opportunities.
 The outcome may include marketing efforts, shovel-ready projects, and incentives for sustainable development and local businesses.
 Input should also be gathered on real and perceived barriers to development so improvement strategies can be made.
 The Town should partner with Saratoga County Capital Resource Corporation and Saratoga Economic Development Corporation (SEDC) and other similar entities.
-Town Board Planning Dept. Engineering Dept. Capital Resource Corporation SEDC Saratoga County Implement the Exit 16 (Ballard Road) Linkage Study Key recommendations of the Study should be implemented, such as: - Realignment of the Exit 16 interchange - Rehabilitation or replacement of the Exit 16 bridge - Additional turning lanes to accommodate traffic flow - Formalize a park and ride - Extend trail network Town Board Planning Dept.Engineering Dept.Highway Dept.Parks and RecreationCDTC Create new Town Park Explore the need and opportunity for a Town Park in the northern area of Town Town Board Planning Dept.Engineering Dept.Parks and Recreation Preserve Quality Open Space Planning Board Planning Dept. Zoning Board Code Enforcement Engineering Dept. Parks and Recreation Saratoga PLAN
+Town Board Planning Dept. Engineering Dept. Capital Resource Corporation SEDC Saratoga County Implement the Exit 16 (Ballard Road) Linkage Study Key recommendations of the Study should be implemented, such as: - Realignment of the Exit 16 interchange - Rehabilitation or replacement of the Exit 16 bridge - Additional turning lanes to accommodate traffic flow - Formalize a park and ride - Extend trail network Town Board Planning Dept.Engineering Dept.Highway Dept.Parks and RecreationCDTC Create new Town Park Explore the need and opportunity for a Town Park in the northern area of Town Town Board Planning Dept.Engineering Dept.Parks and Recreation Preserve Quality Open Space Continue utilizing incentive zoning as a means of preserving quality open space, which provides a legitimate public purpose and providing other community amenities such as a community center or a trail connection.
+Incentive zoning is defined in the Growth Management Tools.
+Town Board Planning Board Planning Dept. Zoning Board Code Enforcement Engineering Dept. Parks and Recreation Saratoga PLAN

 On-Going Actions Action Description Lead Partners Foster public- private partnerships to aid in redevelopment Encourage public-private partnerships where possible to implement redevelopment and reinvestment programs/plans of high quality projects that will benefit a broad cross section of the community.
 Town Board Planning Dept. Code Enforcement Engineering Dept. Parks and Recreation Saratoga County Capital Resource Corporation SEDC Provide support and incentives to businesses Provide support and incentives to locally owned businesses and businesses with a track record of being strong community partners to strengthen the business community and attract additional like-minded businesses.
 Town Board Planning Dept.Capital ResourceCorporationSEDC Create action plans for existing neighborhoods Reinvest in existing neighborhoods to provide the amenities and maintenance necessary to strengthen and rejuvenate these areas.
 The primary goal should be to retain residents and maintain or increase property values.
 The Town should identify these older neighborhoods, survey existing conditions and use this information to create an action plan.
 Town Board Planning Board Planning Dept. Zoning Board Code Enforcement Engineering Dept. Highway Dept. Support the Open Space, Recreation and Pathways Plan Support the implementation and updating of the Open Space, Recreation and Pathways Plan.
 Maintain and protect stream systems, wetland areas and wildlife corridors.
 Give strong consideration to habitat value for all new development and where opportunity exists to reclaim habitat in developed areas.
 All projects should provide open space that is interconnected within and outside of the project boundaries.
 The implementation of trail projects should also be coordinated with State, County and local trail projects.
-Town Board - Planning Board - Planning Dept Zoning Board - Code Enforcement - Engineering Dept Highway Dept Parks and Recreation - Saratoga County - Saratoga PLAN
+Town Board Planning Board Planning Dept. Zoning Board Code Enforcement Engineering Dept. Highway Dept. Parks and Recreation Saratoga County Saratoga PLAN